 Science has tried to determine why this is.
 (See article by Paul J. Zac, Ph.D.
 "Why Inspiring Stories Make Us React" https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4445577/).
 The well-told narrative form is said to cause the brain (specifically the hypothalamus) to release a substance called "oxytocin."
 Oxytocin is a neuro-chemical associated with mothers giving birth, and is also known to increase the empathy of the person in whom the oxytocin is released.
 Dr. Zac further posits that this "empathy response" is correlated with action on the part of the listener.

 Likely, the people at the children's cancer-research hospitals, and at the animal abuse and mistreatment organizations have figured this out; otherwise, why would they have such heart wrenching advertisements on TV followed by a call to action, i.e, give us money.
 The reason they do is because it works!

-The second question is pretty simple too: Attorneys are not there to make up facts.
+The second question is pretty simple to answer too: Attorneys are not there to make up facts.
 Attorneys are not there to manipulate the emotions of people.
 But your attorney is there to help you identify the important facts of your life that express your case in this narrative form.
 And only by identifying this structure in your life, and successfully delivering that narrative will you be able to motivate a person (or a group of six or twelve jurors) to see that what you want done is the right thing to do (which, I have found is the ONLY concern of most decision-makers in your case).

 I hope you find a great movie to watch this weekend!